I'm Retired and Want to Give My 3 Grandkids $5,000 Each for Christmas, But Their Parents Don't Want Them to Spend It All.

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Small gestures like these may not be too controversial.
-But you may need to tread cautiously if you're looking to give your grandchildren larger financial gifts.
+Such small gestures might not be too controversial, but you might need to tread cautiously if you're looking to give your grandchildren larger financial gifts.

-With the holidays coming up, you may be considering a $5,000 gift to each of your three grandchildren.
-Maybe you have a required minimum distribution coming due and you don't have another use for the money.
-Or maybe you've budgeted strategically to be able to write those checks.
+With the holidays coming up, you might be considering a $5,000 gift to each of your three grandchildren.
+Maybe you have a required minimum distribution coming, and you don't have another use for the money, or maybe you've budgeted strategically to be able to write those checks.

 Respect your own children's wishes above all else